rachel-barrett/Nim/README.md

 This  is a GUI implementation of the mathematical strategy game [Nim](https://en.wikipedia.org/wiki/Nim), written in python using the pygame module.
+The styling was influenced was influenced by Nrich's resource [Drips](https://nrich.maths.org/11818).

 You play against the computer, taking it in turns to remove as many counters as you like from one column only; the aim is to take the last counter.